datalad-handbook/book/docs/basics/101-105-install.rst

    If you install a dataset into an existing dataset (as a subdataset), remember to specify the root of the superdataset with the '-d' option.
    EOT
-   $ datalad save -m "Add note on datalad install" notes.txt
+   $ datalad save -m "Add note on datalad install"

 .. rubric:: Footnotes